Sovereign-Labs/sovereign-book/src/build-a-module.md

 The `call` function provides the transaction processing logic for your module.
 It accepts a structured input from a user and a `Context` which contains metadata including the sender address.
-In response to a `call`, modules may update their state as well as emitting `Events` - structured key-value pairs which are returned to the user and can be queried over the REST API.
+In response to a `call`, modules may update their state as well as emit `Events` - structured key-value pairs which are returned to the user and can be queried over the REST API, or streamed via the WebSocket endpoint.

 If your call function returns an error, all of its state changes are automatically reverted and any events are discarded.
 However, any logs generated